OceanBioME/OceanBioME.jl/docs/src/model_components/carbon-chemistry.md

 Our carbon chemistry model follows the best practice described by [dickson2007](@citet), as implemented by e.g. `cbsyst` [branson2023](@citep) and `CO2SYS` [humphreys2022](@citep) in Python.

-The carbon chemistry model is primarily used for diagnosing the partial pressure of carbon dioxide in the surface water for [gas exchange with the air](@ref air-sea-gas), but is capable of diagnosing other species such as carbonate concentration, useful in the calculation of calcite dissolution.
+The carbon chemistry model is primarily used for diagnosing the partial pressure of carbon dioxide in the surface water for [gas exchange with the air](@ref air-sea-gas), but is capable of diagnosing other species such as carbonate concentration, useful in the calculation of calcium carbonate dissolution.
 The model works by computing the pH from the total dissolved inorganic carbon and total alkalinity (and optionally silicate, phosphate, boron, sulfate, and fluoride concentration), along with temperature and salinity, which can then be used to find the concentration of different species.
 We will first describe how to use the model, followed by the underlying chemistry and parameterisations.